Home » Computer Guides » Email Guides » A Basic Guide To Using Email

 A Basic Guide To Sending An Email.

-To get started with sending an email, you’ll need to click the “New email message” button.
-The exact wording of that button will vary depending on the email service you’re using, but it’s generally over in the top left of the screen.
+To get started with sending an email, log in to your email account.
+Then you need to look for the new message button.
+The exact wording of that button will vary depending on the email service you’re using, but it’s generally in the top left of the screen.

 Look for a button labelled something like Compose, New, New Message, etc.